Staying Healthy While Traveling

 Do You Need to Get Vaccinations Before You Travel?

-There is no one-size-fits-all with travel vaccines.
+There is no one-size-fits-all with travel vaccines and medication.
 The injections you need will largely depend on your trip itinerary, but also your medical history and other factors.

 Details that can influence whether or not you need immunizations include:

 - Your destination

 - How long you plan to travel for

 - Where you’re staying (rural areas tend to have more risk of disease than urban centers)